What Is Beet Kvass?

 Many health and nutrition experts agree that probiotics have health benefits.
 Both Schoenfeld and Rifkin say that the natural probiotic bacteria in beet kvass can support gut health and digestion.

 "The fermentation process locks in nutrients, assisting the body in the promotion of absorbing this nutritive food," Rifkin explains.
-Probiotics are also believed to help with digestive issues such as constipation, Chron's disease and lactose intolerance — but there isn't strong scientific evidence to support these claims just yet.
+Probiotics are also believed to help with digestive issues such as constipation, Crohn's disease and lactose intolerance — but there isn't strong scientific evidence to support these claims just yet.

 However, there is preliminary evidence that some probiotics are helpful in preventing diarrhea caused by infections and antibiotics and in improving symptoms of irritable bowel syndrome (IBS), according to the National Institutes of Health.
 But because studies are small and inconsistent, there is still uncertainty about the health benefits of probiotics, and the U.S. Food and Drug Administration (FDA) has not approved any probiotics for preventing or treating any health problem.